 Skill: Using the Properties of Operations

-Understanding the properties of operations and the relationships between them allows for more flexible use.
+Understanding the properties of operations and the relationships between them supports for more flexible use of operations.

 Understanding the properties of the operations allows one to develop efficient computational strategies; for example, since multiplication is distributive over addition, one can compute \(5\; \times \;12\) by performing \(\left( {5\; \times \;10} \right)\; + \;\left( {5\; \times \;2} \right)\).